Progressus-io/postnl-for-woocommerce/README.md

 ### 5.6.3
 * Fix: Enabled performing the same bulk action for generating combined PDF labels multiple times.
+* Fix: Removed 6-character limit for Shipping Postcode to support longer postcodes like in Portugal and Brazil.

 ### 5.6.2
 * Fix: Ensured that when the return option is set to "None," no return labels are generated for orders.